-If you file Form CT-709 EXT, payment of all of the Connecticut gift tax that you expect to owe must accompany Form CT-709 EXT.
-Filing Form CT-709 EXT extends only the time to file your Connecticut gift tax return;

-it does not extend the time to pay Connecticut gift tax.
+Payment of all of the Connecticut gift tax you expect to owe must accompany Form CT-709 EXT.
+Filing Form CT-709 EXT only extends the time to file your Connecticut gift tax return; it does not extend the time to pay Connecticut gift tax.
 If the payment accompanying your Form CT-709 EXT is less than the gift tax reported on your Form CT-709, you will owe interest and may owe a penalty.
-See Interest and Penalties below.

-If a taxpayer is unable to request an extension because of illness, absence, or other good cause, any person standing in a close personal or business relationship to the taxpayer (including an attorney, accountant, or enrolled agent) may sign the request on the taxpayer's behalf.
-This person is considered a duly authorized agent for this purpose, provided the request states the reason(s) for a signature other than that of the taxpayer, and states the relationship existing between the taxpayer and the signer.
+See Interest and Penalties on Page 7.
+If a taxpayer is unable to request an extension because of illness, absence, or other good cause, any person standing in a close personal or business relationship to the taxpayer (including an attorney, accountant, or enrolled agent) may file the request on the taxpayer's behalf.